ameliabedelia/fi_fsu/content/authors/linnea/_index.md

 - Alumni
 ---

 Linnéa completed her masters thesis research in the group as a visiting researcher from Uppsala University.
 During her time in the group she worked on the phenotypic characterization of *Aspergillus* cryptic species.
-Her plan for the immediate future is to return to the biotech company where she worked prior to completing her MSc.